GustavAlbrecht/GustavAlbrecht/README.md

 Hi, I'm @GustavAlbrecht.
 I'm interested in [Solana](https://github.com/solana-labs/solana).
 I’m currently learning about [Firedancer](https://github.com/firedancer-io/firedancer).
+I feel like Ethereum is more like a country while Solana feels more like a space mission.

 <!--
 - 👋 Hi, I’m @GustavAlbrecht